Tour type: Small Group

 Cappadocia boutique hotel

 We start off day five with a visit to Kaymakli Underground City, where we explore the fascinating tunnels and mazes.
 We then set off towards our next destination, Konya, by taking the famous ancient Silk Road.

 En-route, we stop off at the Sultan Hani Caravansary.
 This is a type of roadside inn, which was frequented by travellers of old as they traversed the Silk Road.
 This is a wonderful stop that will give us an insight into what the ancient traders might have experienced.

 When we reach Konya, we pay a visit to the Mevlana Museum, the mausoleum of the world-famous philosopher and poet Jalaluddin Rumi, as well Alaeddin Mosque, the largest and oldest mosque in Konya..

 Konya 4-star hotel

-Today we explore the travertines of Pamukkale.
+Today we leave Konya and visit the travertines of Pamukkale.
 This remarkable natural site is made up of white calcium steps that are dotted with bright blue pools and hot springs, creating a magical contrasting landscape.